rixx/git-backdate/README.md

 ## Features

 - Understands business hours, and that you might want to have your commits placed inside or outside of them.
+- You can also except specific days or date ranges (e.g. vacation, illness …)
 - Commits are randomly distributed within the given time window, while retaining their order.
 No 12:34:56 for you anymore!
 - Given a single commit, git-backdate will automatically assume that you want to rebase the entire range from there to